UfukCemDELICE/UfukCemDELICE/README.md

 # Hi there this is UfukCem 👋

-- 🔭 I’m currently studying IT at EMU
-- 🌱 I’m currently learning JS and Python
+- 🔭 I’m currently studying IT at EMU and 🌱 learning JavaScript and Python
 - 📫 How to reach me: ufukcemdelice02@gmail.com